Rate-Induced Tipping in Heterogeneous Reaction-Diffusion Systems: An Invariant Manifold Framework and Geographically Shifting Ecosystems: Introduction

 \section{Introduction}

 Tipping points or critical transitions are often described as large and sudden changes in the state of an open system that arise in response to small and slow changes in the external inputs.
-The phenomenon of tipping is ubiquitous in natural and human systems, could be of great environmental impact, and has thus attracted much interest from the scientific community over the past two decades, especially in climate science and ecology~\cite{lenton2011early,lenton2019climate,scheffer2001catastrophic,nobre2009tipping, scheffer2009early,selkoe2015principles}.
-So far, mathematical approaches to tipping have focused on examples and theory of instability in nonautonomous ordinary differential equation (ODE) models~\cite{alkhayuon2018rate,ashwin2017parameter, ashwin2012tipping,kuehn2011mathematical,kuehn2013mathematical, o2020tipping, ritchie2016early,ritchie2017probability,thompson2011climate,wieczorek2021rate}.
+The phenomenon of tipping is ubiquitous in natural and human systems, could be of great environmental impact, and has thus attracted much interest from the scientific community over the past two decades, especially in climate science~\cite{lenton2011early,lenton2019climate}, as well as in ecology~\cite{ gowda2014transitions,nobre2009tipping,scheffer2009early,selkoe2015principles,van2016you}, where it is referred to as a ``regime shift"~\cite{bel2012gradual, scheffer2001catastrophic,zelnik2018regime,zelnik2015gradual}.
+So far, mathematical approaches to tipping have focused on examples and theory of instability in nonautonomous ordinary differential equation (ODE) models~\cite{alkhayuon2018rate,ashwin2017parameter, ashwin2012tipping,chen2019noise,kuehn2011mathematical,kuehn2013mathematical, o2020tipping, ritchie2016early,ritchie2017probability,thompson2011climate,wieczorek2023rate}.
 These studies have identified different critical factors for tipping as well as various tipping mechanisms.
-On the other hand, tipping in spatially-extended systems modelled by nonautonomous partial differential equations (PDEs) have been much less explored~\cite{berestycki2009can,chen2015patterned,liu2014pattern}.
+On the other hand, tipping in spatially-extended systems modelled by nonautonomous partial differential equations (PDEs) has been much less explored~\cite{berestycki2009can,chen2015patterned,liu2014pattern}.
 While PDE models will likely exhibit new critical factors and interesting tipping mechanisms, their analysis is more challenging and requires new methods.

-In this work, we analyse tipping in spatially-extended systems modelled by \emph{reaction-diffusion equations} (RDEs) with reaction terms that are space dependent (\emph{heterogeneous}), decaying at the boundaries ({\em bi-asymptotically homogeneous}), and possibly time dependent (\emph{nonautonomous}).
-Specifically, we develop a mathematical framework that allows us to analyse tipping in such RDEs in terms of intersecting invariant manifolds of saddle equilibria for a suitably compactified moving-frame ODE.
-Inspired by~\cite{berestycki2009can}, we apply our framework to an RDE model of a geographically shifting or shrinking ecosystem, and describe two different tipping mechanisms that are characteristic of spatially-extended systems.
+In this work, we analyze tipping in spatially-extended systems modelled by \emph{reaction-diffusion equations} (RDEs) with reaction terms that are space dependent (\emph{heterogeneous}), decaying at the boundaries ({\em bi-asymptotically homogeneous}), and possibly time dependent (\emph{nonautonomous}).
+Specifically, we develop a mathematical framework that allows us to analyze tipping in such RDEs in terms of intersecting invariant manifolds of saddle equilibria for a suitably compactified moving-frame ODE.
+Inspired by~\cite{berestycki2009can}, we apply our framework to an RDE model of a geographically shifting or shrinking ecosystem and describe two different tipping mechanisms that are characteristic of spatially-extended systems.